Guides

 Browser-Local Payment Code Checks

-Understand BankCodeKit's local-first privacy model for payment-code checks and why sensitive values should not be sent to analytics, ad scripts, logs, URLs, or email.
+Understand BankCodeKit's local-first privacy model for payment-code checks and why sensitive values are not sent to analytics, ad scripts, logs, URLs, or email.

 Useful for